Published:

 Why Is Demand For Homes High?

-The market has been on fire this past year due to low mortgage rates (which are now on the rise) and an unexpected wave of relocations made possible by the rise in remote work.
+The market has been relatively healthy this past year due to decreasing mortgage rates and an unexpected wave of relocations made possible by the rise in remote work.
 Meanwhile, home prices have reached new heights as buyer demand continues to surge.
-So, what does all of this mean for the rest of 2022
+So, what does all of this mean for the rest of 2026

 Will There Be More Home Inventory Later This Year?

-That said, home sales are still forecasted to easily grow by 14.3%, according to Zillow.
-Furthermore, even though mortgage rates are expected to continue rising, sales and price growth will clearly be propelled by the still strong demand.
+That said, home sales are still forecasted to easily grow this year.
+Sales and price growth will clearly be propelled by the still strong demand.
 Of course, other factors such as a recovering economy and still-lagging supply will also add to the ongoing high demand.

 Nevertheless, when coupled together, all of these trends are more likely to lead a significant number of homebuyers to consider building new homes instead of competing for the existing houses on the market, especially the homes with ever-rising sale prices.
 What’s more, people are now more eager to buy in suburban and rural areas, since land is cheaper there than in the cities, there will be more areas where homes can be built profitably.